 Director – Parkdale Osteopathic Clinic

-If you have an EPC referral from your GP, please read the following payment policy:
+If you have an EPC/CDM referral from your GP, please read the following payment policy:

 OA osteopaths must be government registered, meet high professional standards and complete annual continuing professional education to practice.